Getting refit ready: A guide to superyacht refit and repair

 - Interior design

 - Interior and exterior painting

 - Structural changes and extensions

 The ability to complete all work at one yard is particularly beneficial for the owner, as Todd points out, “It is the most efficient approach for the owner, not to mention being cost-effective.”

-Many owners, instead of purchasing new-build superyachts, will convert an existing vessel, and this doesn’t just mean current superyachts; as an example, take a look at our ‘Top five refits’ to see a fishing vessel and ice breaker ship transformed into stunning superyachts.
+Many owners, instead of purchasing a new-build superyacht, will convert an existing vessel, and this doesn’t just apply to luxury yachts; take a look at our ‘Top five classic yacht refits’ article to see a fishing vessel and ice-breaker ship transformed into stunning superyachts.

-Refits can be so extensive now that with extensions and structural changes there are not as many constraints to what you can do as there were a number of years ago.
+Refits can be so extensive now that with extensions and structural changes there are not as many constraints to what can be done as there were a number of years ago.
 You really do have a blank canvas you can work on.
 Todd states, “Exercise extreme creativity.
 You can be just as creative with a written slate as a blank one, if not more.”

-Timing is also another reason to refit, as new construction yachts can take years to complete.
-“With a refit, you can minimise the turnaround time.
+Timing is another reason to refit, as new construction yachts can take years to complete: “With a refit, you can minimise the turnaround time.
 A new build can take five years, sometimes longer.
 A refit generally takes around three months to a couple of years.”

-What happens to the crew when a yacht refit is happening?
+What happens to the yacht's crew when a refit is underway?

-Some key members of the crew will go with the vessel to the yacht refit location (depending on the refit happening) but often as a minimum the captain, chief engineer and a chief interior person are needed at the yard.
+While an operational yacht enters refit, some key members of the crew will typically go with her to the shipyard, depending on the type of refit work happening.
+More often than not, it's expected that the captain, chief engineer and a chief interior stew/stewardess will be needed at the yard.